andrewshell/blog-asdo-gatsby/src/pages/now.md

 With Dave rebooting [XML-RPC](http://xmlrpc.com/), I've decided to add support for that protocol.
 It was supported in the OPML editor version but wasn't a priority when I created my server initially.

-This has been put on hold for the moment until I finish moving and sell the house.
+Development was put on hold until I finished moving and sold the house.
+I will be picking this back up now.

 ## Johnson Health Tech